plantegg/plantegg.github.io/source/_posts/MySQL JDBC StreamResult 和 net_write_timeout.md

 2022-06-01T14:33:52.204848+08:00 8288839 [Note] Aborted connection 8288839 to db: 'bank_000000' user: 'user' host: '172.16.40.214' (Got an error reading communication packets)
 ```

 ### Statement timeout

 ```
 # java  -XX:+UseWisp2 -cp /home/admin/drds-server/lib/*:.
 Test "jdbc:mysql://172.16.40.215:3008/bank_000000?socketTimeout=5459" "user" "pass" "select sleep(180)" "1" 3
-Wed Jun 01 14:57:53 CST 2022 WARN: Establishing SSL connection without server's identity verification is not recommended.
-According to MySQL 5.5.45+, 5.6.26+ and 5.7.6+ requirements SSL connection must be established by default if explicit option isn't set.
-For compliance with existing applications not using SSL the verifyServerCertificate property is set to 'false'.
-You need either to explicitly disable SSL by setting useSSL=false, or set useSSL=true and provide truststore for server certificate verification. com.mysql.jdbc.exceptions.MySQLTimeoutException: Statement cancelled due to timeout or client request
+com.mysql.jdbc.exceptions.MySQLTimeoutException: Statement cancelled due to timeout or client request
 	at com.mysql.jdbc.StatementImpl.executeQuery(StatementImpl.java:1419)
 	at Test.main(Test.java:31)